 About Olds High School ...

 Olds High School is part of the Community Learning Campus (CLC).
 The CLC is an innovative approach to high school, post-secondary, and community education.
 The CLC addresses specific rural needs by sharing resources and working jointly with a variety of community groups and agencies.
-Currently we have about 600 students, grades 9 - 12 enrolled at our school.
+Currently, we have about 600 students, grades 9 - 12 enrolled at our school.

 OHS is embracing a high school experience that provides more schedule flexibility and increased student self-direction in order to better serve 21st Century learners.
-The physical design of the our facility reflects a non-traditional (non-industrial model) personalized learning environment.
-Organized around four learning neighbourhoods or ‘Quads;’ core subjects are embraced through interdisciplinary teams of teachers working with a fixed group of students.
+The physical design of our facility reflects a non-traditional (non-industrial model) personalized learning environment.
+Organized around four learning neighbourhoods or ‘Quads;’ core subjects are embraced by interdisciplinary teams of teachers working with a fixed group of students.

 Our teaching staff is extensively involved in a variety of professional development activities besides normal conference and workshop involvements.
 Our staff has representatives on district committees (e.g. Language Arts, Technology, and Math), diploma and achievement exam markers and test designers; government field tests are administered every year; people working at the provincial level on curriculum projects